 Smart technologies are making their mark in the smart public services, says government CIOs.
 One of the primary roles of governments involves enhancing the provision of city service delivery.
-Such services that meet an increasing citizen’s expectations and growing the digital city infrastructure (ICT).
+Such services meet an increasing citizen’s expectations and grow the digital city infrastructure (ICT).
 The public sector is essential in society.
 In many economies, the action of spending funds in public service platforms is a considerable part of the gross domestic product(GDP).
 Entities in the sector are considerable employers and the main capital market partakers.

-Effective governance within the public sector promotes a better quality of decision making and the efficient utilization of resources.
+Effective governance within the public sector promotes a better quality of decision-making and the efficient utilization of resources.
 Reinforces accountability for the stewardship of the resources.
 Usually, the main aim of entities in the public sector entails realizing outcomes, instead of generating profits.

 Intelligent process automation, advanced analytics, and other developing technologies are changing the way governments and agencies deal with citizen demands.
 They are overwhelming persistent challenges like regulatory compliance, obsolete organizational cultures, and the legacy of IT infrastructures.
 Naturally, one of the main factors is information and communication technology.